-A gentle trickle of tourism has turned into a torrent since 2002 and the end of Angola’s bitter 27-year civil war.
+Adventure cruising to Angola is still very new; a gentle trickle of tourism has turned into a torrent since 2002 and the end of Angola’s bitter 27-year civil war.
 Now even high-end luxury cruise ships call into this southeast African country.
 It’s the continent’s second-largest oil producer and its capital Luanda has been named the world’s most expensive city.
 Once a Portuguese colony, there’s still a hint of its colonial past found in coastal towns such as Namibe, with its Baroque architecture and impressive churches.
 Lobito has a more Iberian feel but Luanda has been rebuilt with modern restaurants and hotels lining its ocean promenade.

 Silversea’s 18-day Cape Town to Tema expedition cruise departs 28 March 2019, from £10,440pp, based on two sharing, including drinks, expeditions and gratuities (0207 340 0700; silversea.com).